Transport and removal of a passive tracer in porous media employing surface washing

-After the dwell period was over, we begin the washing experiment by rapidly inclining the plate to an angle $\alpha$ and initiating the washing flow at $t=0$.
-To prevent the water film from breaking into rivulets on the glass region upstream of the porous surface, the flow emerging from the reservoir gate was guided with a squeegee by dragging it from the glass region onto the first centimetre at the top of the porous surface.
+After the dwell period ended, we initiated the washing experiment by rapidly inclining the plate to an angle $\alpha$ and initiating the washing flow at $t=0$.
+To prevent the water film from breaking into rivulets on the glass region upstream of the porous surface, the flow emerging from the reservoir gate was first blocked on the glass boundary upstream and then guided with a squeegee by dragging it from the glass region onto the first centimetre at the top of the porous surface.
 At $t=0^-$ (just before inclining the plate), the surface manifestation of the tracer-rich region occupied an area $A_0$.
-Once established (for $t>0$), the washing fluid flowed first over the glass plate upstream of the porous medium before flowing as a film with a thickness of approximately \SI{1}{\milli \metre} over the porous medium itself.
+Once established (for $t>0$), the washing fluid flowed first over the glass plate for approximately 2 cm upstream of the porous medium before flowing as a film with a thickness of approximately \SI{1}{\milli \metre} over the porous medium itself.
 The fluid then flowed over a second region of impermeable glass plate downstream before falling freely into a collecting funnel.

-In all the experiments conducted in this study, the washing fluid mass flow rate was $Q = 14.85 \pm 0.26$ g/s.
-The mass of fluorescein that has been removed from the porous plate can be calculated as
+In all the experiments conducted in this study, the washing fluid mass flow rate was $Q=\SI{14.85\pm 0.26}{\gram \per \second}$.
+The mass of fluorescein that has been removed from the porous plate at time $t$ can be calculated as

 where $C(t)$ is the instantaneous concentration of the tracer in the effluent measured by the fluorometer.
-At the end of the experiments, we ensured the effluent tank was well mixed and then recirculated some of the homogenised effluent through the fluorometer to verify mass conservation.
+At the end of the experiments, we ensured that the effluent tank was well mixed and then recirculated some of the homogenised effluent through the fluorometer to verify mass conservation.
 In most cases, the mass of fluorescein determined by the fluorometer was slightly lower than the deposited mass, primarily due to unavoidable light-induced degradation of the fluorescent tracer from the imaging during washing.
-However, the tracer mass removed obtained from time integration of the fluorometer data was found to agree with the total tracer mass collected in the effluent tank within an average relative error of approximately 0.6\%.
+However, the tracer mass removed obtained from time integration of the fluorometer data was found to agree with the total tracer mass collected in the effluent tank within an average relative difference of approximately \SI{0.6}{\percent}.